-This is the first catastrophe bond transaction to be sponsored by Farmers Insurance Group, the US insurer that operates across a number of reciprocal insurer brands and has Zurich Insurance Group as a parent.
+This is the first catastrophe bond transaction to be sponsored by Farmers Insurance Group, the US insurer that operates across a number of reciprocal insurer brands and has links to Zurich Insurance Group.

 The company is seeking multi-year and multi-peril US catastrophe reinsurance protection from the capital markets with this Topanga Re Ltd. catastrophe bond.